|THE NOTORIOUS COPELAND GANG

 Foreman."
 The case was begun and held at the regular September term 1857.
 Present the Hon.
 W. M.

-Judicial District, James R. W. Pitts, Sheriff of Perry County and James Carpenter, Clerk of said Court.
+Attorney for the Judicial District, James R. W. Pitts, Sheriff of Perry County and James Carpenter, Clerk

-Thursday, comes the District Attorney and the prisoner is again brought to the bar in the custory of the sheriff, and
+On Thursday, comes the District Attorney and the prisoner is again brought to the bar in the custory of

 Sentence of the Court

-again brought to the bar.
+murder, is again brought to the bar.
 And, thereupon, the prisoner, by his counsel moves the court for a

 Letter to his Mother